 A light alternative to beer batter is tempura.

 Recipe #25: Tempura batter.
-This recipe is from The Tokyo Food Page – except that I used soda water instead of still.
-It makes the batter super-fluffy.
+This recipe was adapted from The Tokyo Food Page.
+I used soda water instead of still for a super-fluffy batter.

 You will need: